 This method is for those users who like complete control over their data.
 If you want to access your iPhone contacts from your computer, without any online uploads or cloud activity, TouchCopy is for you.

-With TouchCopy you can access your iPhone's data, allowing you to browse through on your PC or Mac computer.
-At that point, you can choose what to copy from your device to your computer.
+With TouchCopy you can browse your iPhone's content on your PC or Mac.
+Then, you can choose what to copy from your device to your computer.
 Transfer music from iPhone to PC, backup contacts, save messages as PDF or print them off, TouchCopy can do it all.

 - Download TouchCopy on your computer and run it.